Learning at StAC

 Learning with Technology

 We prioritise future readiness and recognise the essential skills students need to thrive in an unpredictable world.
-Our philosophy centers around confidence, creativity, and critical thinking.
+Our philosophy centres around confidence, creativity, and critical thinking.

 To equip our staff and students for the rapid digital transformation, we foster agility, flexibility, and innovation.
 Our Innovation and Information Centre empowers students not only to use technology fluently but also to create digital innovations and inventions.